gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties_2/src/main.rs:bind_number}}
 ```

-This nearly enough, but if we now press on one button, the label of the other one gets not changed.
+This is nearly enough, but if we now press on one button, the label of the other one gets not updated.
-Luckily, "label" is a built-in property of `Button`, the class we inherited `CustomButton` from.
+Luckily, "label" is a built-in property of `Button`, the class from which `CustomButton` inherits of.
 All we have to do is to bind the "label" property of `button_1` to the "label" property of `button_2`.

 <span class="filename">Filename: src/main.rs</span>